erick-otenyo/cloudfoundry-geo-buildpack/README.md

 Example usage:

-You may have to use a buildpack that will enable setting multi-nuildpacks on your bluemix environment.
+You may have to use a buildpack that will enable setting multi-buildpacks on your bluemix environment.

 After some trial and error, [cf-multi-buildpack](https://github.com/pl31/cf-multi-buildpack.git) was my pick.